EdVenty/blackRacers/README.md

-# 🥇 BlackRacers | WRO 2021 Future Engeneers Winner
+# BlackRacers | WRO 2022 Future Engineers

 Contacts:

-- Andrew Danilchenko - mail: <edventyh@gmail.com> discord: Edventy#6866
+- Andrew Danilchenko - email: <edventyh@gmail.com> discord: Edventy#6866
-- Matvey Korabeynikov - mail: <korrabeynikov@mail.ru>
+- Matvey Korabeynikov - email: <korrabeynikov@mail.ru>

 ----
-Special thanks to Yuri Glamazdin <yglamazdin@gmail.com>

 ## Repository Overview

 1. 3D models: they are located in the folder "3D модели”

 - `Servo_1`: the model is laid out in two files(stl and itp), the model was designed in Autodesk Inventor 2020
 - `place`: the model is laid out in two files(stl and itp), the model was designed in Autodesk Inventor 2020
 - `camera`: the model is laid out in two files(stl and itp), the model was designed in Autodesk Inventor 2020
 - `korpus`: the model is laid out in two files(stl and itp), the model was designed in Autodesk Inventor 2020

 2. Team photos: are located in the “Фото команды” folder
-	- Photo (`` Our photo.jpg `` )- the official photo of the team, and ( ``our funny photo.jpg `` ) - funny
+	- Photo (``Our photo.jpg``)- the official photo of the team, and (``our funny photo.jpg``) - funny
 3. Robot documentation is located in the "Другое":
 	- `documentation.md` - description of the process of preparing the robot for races
 5. The robot's photos are located in the folder "photo”